dmolony3/FMM/README.md

 4. To merge centerline segments into a larger centerline e.g. LAD select the centerlines and move to the next panel.
 Press the *Merge* button.
 5. Repeat until all centerlines have been merged.
-6. Press the *FMM* button and wait for the to complete.
+6. Press the *FMM* button and wait for progress bar to complete.

 ![alt text](images/FMM2.png)